Lucid Ambiguity – Figures in Movement

 »The Wrong just might be (...) the digital world’s answer to La Biennale di Venezia.« Chris Hampton for The New York Times

 work in progress – long-term investigations 2017-2018

-The investigations are long-term studies in composition, involving intervention and interaction related to spatial context.
+The investigations are long-term studies in composition, involving intervention and interaction related to spatial and social environments.

-liebenswert (2017, ongoing), participatory, performance based intervention, various media.
+liebenswert (2017, 2018 planning phase), participatory, performance based intervention, various media.

 Above: nicolas constantin, dive (selfportrait), munich, 2014

 Image on top: nicolas constantin, selfportrait, urbino, 2003